yshin12/fadtwo/README.md

 There are two codes:

-  lib_fadtwo.R - the collection of all functions required for estimating the model
+  (1) lib_fadtwo.R - the collection of all functions required for estimating the model

-  example_fadtwo.R - an example code
+  (2) example_fadtwo.R - an example code with simulated data